5 WEEK IMMERSION

 Are you ready to reimagine what Death is?

 October 1-November 4

 A deep cross-cultural exploration of our ancestor's views of death.

 In many earth-based cultures around the world, we see that death is a living entity or spirit that guides us- it has an essence.
 In some cases, like the Mexica-Azteca, there is no word for death, but rather, we transcend and go back to the fountain of life.
 This voyage can be seen from Greeks to Celtics, to Mayans.
 Our earthly ancestors have gifted us a blueprint for death and how we can relate to it so we don't have to suffer when it is time- however, and whenever that is.

 Guidebook with self-reflective questions, and practices, along the way

 Informative and material overview

-Each live call session will be recorded and shared to the cohort.
+Please know that all of the meetings will be recorded and shared with the cohort.

 Art by: Cory Feder